MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-discover.md

 11. Review your settings on the **Summary** page, and select **Finish** when you're ready to proceed.

-12. You will see a Warning popup that reads "The following accounts need to be distributed to the health service *management server name* in order for the discovery to work: *DiscoveryName\Run As Account*.
+12. You'll see a Warning popup that reads "The following accounts need to be distributed to the health service *management server name* in order for the discovery to work: *DiscoveryName\Run As Account*.
 Would you like Operations Manager to distribute the accounts?
 Yes: Distribute the accounts and create the discovery.
 No: Do not distribute the accounts and do not create the discovery."
 Select **Yes**.

 13. The wizard completes and you see the message **The network discovery rule was successfully created**.
 Ensure **Run the network discovery rule after the wizard is closed** is selected if you want the rule to run immediately, and select **Close**.
 The network devices discovery rule is created.
 If you didn't select **Run the network discovery rule after the wizard is closed**, the discovery rule will run on the scheduled day and time.